 We help them achieve academically to the best of their ability and ensure they reflect their potential.
 In addition to all the above.
-Regular assessments calendared for each half term which is rigorously followed by the feedback lessons to allow student to review their own learning- intermittent mock exams held in the hall and rigorous enough to give them the exam experience.
+Regular assessments calendared for each half term, which is rigorously followed by the feedback lessons to allow student to review their own learning- intermittent mock exams held in the hall and rigorous enough to give them the exam experience.
 Moderation standardises our marking which then feeds into our teaching to expand on the skills achieved.
 SOW reviewed and differentiated to suit all abilities and to enable thorough teaching.
-Lesson appropriately modified for remote learning.
 Resources created for online independent lesson.
 Training within department and sharing of good practice to facilitate and adapt online teaching.
 Variety of learning tasks included to support different learners and engagement, visual, audio and practical learning.
 Focus on exam skills, techniques and assessment objectives.
-Expose them to different literature and help apply their learning to personal experience and discuss and debate opinions, challenge stereotypes, prejudices and preconceptions alongside school diversity ethos.
-Alongside teaching GCSE curriculum, we ensure that we challenge stereotypes, prejudices and preconceptions alongside school diversity ethos, through diversity of text and different literary period.
+Expose them to different literature and help apply their learning to personal experience and discuss and debate opinions, challenge stereotypes, prejudices and preconceptions in line with school diversity ethos.
+We achieve this level of growth through diversity of text and different literary period.
 We teach different forms of text (poetry, drama, prose, 19th and 20th century text).
 Through teaching we ensure that teachers lead and encourage class discussions to broaden their understanding of life and human condition by making it more relevant to them.